 - cross-cultural awareness and training

-- a critical analysis of justice services developed for, and by, Aboriginal people, such as:
+- A critical analysis of justice services developed for, and by, Indigenous persons, such as:

-- tribal courts, elders councils, circle sentencing, restorative justice, healing circles
+- restorative justice initiatives, for example: Indigenous courts, elders councils, circle sentencing, healing circles

-- various international comparisons will be critically analysed (Australia, U.S.A., New Guinea)
+- various international comparisons will be critically analysed (Australia, U.S.A.)

 Methods of Instruction